It’s Stone Crab Season!

 There is no shortage of places to enjoy them here either – consider visiting some of these well-known establishments: Triad Seafood Market and Cafe (known for its super casual atmosphere), Grimm’s Stone Crab (a seafood market well-known for its crabs) and City Seafood (which serves stone crabs right off their boats) as well as Camelia Street Grill These are just a few of the several local spots well-know for their super-fresh crabs.

-Shopping at the Boca Green Market
+Shopping at Farmers and Green Markets

 Watching a Stone Crab Eating Contest